Surviving the Coronavirus: what every business needs to know

 - Funding grants of between £10,000 and £25,000 are available for small businesses.
 You can apply for these through your local authority.

 The Coronavirus Business Interruption Loan Scheme will be in place by 23rd March and will result in the government, encouraging finance providers to continue lending to small businesses throughout the crisis.
 These are available through nearly 40 business lenders and could prove the solution to keeping business up and running over the next few months.
-To see if your business is eligible, please see the government's guide to supporting businesses.

 If your business is having trouble paying tax as a result of the Coronavirus, HMRC has now set up a dedicated COVID-19 helpline, contactable on 0800 0159 559.